MiddletonCommunityVoice/services-list/content/care-services/hmr-ccg.md

 ### Information

+Open from 8.30am to 5pm Mon. to Fri.

+HMR CCG is Heywood, Middleton and Rochdale, Clinical Commissioning Group.
-These groups control the commissioning for all of the Borough of Rochdale.
+The group commission services for all of the Borough of Rochdale.

-The Governing Body meets in Rochdale
+- The Governing Body meets every other month.

-The Commissioning Group meets at Tameside Hospital
+- The Commissioning Group meets every quarter.